hhhhhhhhhn/Scripts/README.md

 - catcat: Completely useless
 - color COLOSCHEME: Sets linux tty colorschemes with easy to read files.
   Read the comments in the beggining to read more.
-Probably the most useful script in the repo.
 - wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
 - compile [FILE]: Compiles different types of files (WIP).